-The acsgen device agent is a generic agent that interacts with storage device-specific adapters and the central controller agent.
+The acsgen device agent is a generic agent that interacts with specific adapters for each storage device and the management agent.
 This agent is also used to send and request updates of the progress and usability information that is stored in the local snapshot backup repository.

-The following lists the storage device-specific agents that communicate with the acsgen agent:
+The following lists the specific agents for each device type that communicate with the acsgen agent:

-The CIM adapter fmcima is used with the generic device agent acsgen.
+- The CIM adapter fmcima is used with the generic device agent acsgen.
 This adapter sends commands to the supported storage device by using the CIM interface.
-Examples of supported storage include DS8000, Storwize V7000, and SAN Volume Controller.

-Note: For Storwize V7000, and SAN Volume Controller storage systems, this communication using the CIM interface applies only in the case of static target allocation (device type SVC); the SVC adapter with dynamic target allocation (device type SVCDTA) uses the CLI interface via Secure Shell (SSH) rather than the CIM interface.

-The XIV system storage adapter is used with the generic device agent acsgen.
-This adapter communicates with the acsgen agent and issues commands to the XIV system Storage System by using the command-line interface XCLI.
+Examples of supported storage include DS8000, Storwize family, and SAN Volume Controller with static target allocation. - The storage adapter for SVCDTA communicates with the CLI interfaces of SAN Volume Controller and the Storwize family storage systems with dynamic target allocation via Secure Shell. - The XIV storage adapter is used with the generic device agent acsgen.
+This adapter communicates with the acsgen agent and issues commands to the XIV Storage System by using the command line interface XCLI. - Third-party adapters that can communicate with non-IBM devices are available.
+Third-party adapters are not part of the IBM Spectrum Protect Snapshot product.